tranquanghuy7198/chainforge-doc/docs/sui/3-interact-with-contract.md

 ## Add Your Package

-To begin working with your Sui package in **_ChainForge_**, choose one of the following methods:
+To begin working with your Sui package in **_KontraxHub_**, choose one of the following methods:

 ### Method 1: Deploy and Interact

 If you intend to deploy your Sui package to the blockchain, you must provide Sui bytecode of the package.

-Navigate to [Contract Templates](https://tranquanghuy7198.github.io/chainforge/#/contract-templates) to add this.
+Navigate to [Contract Templates](https://tranquanghuy7198.github.io/kontraxhub/#/contract-templates) to add this.

 ### Method 2: Interact Only

 If you only need to interact with an existing Sui package, the Sui package ID and (optional) package object IDs are required.

-Navigate to [Contract Explorer](https://tranquanghuy7198.github.io/chainforge/#/contracts) to register your package.
+Navigate to [Contract Explorer](https://tranquanghuy7198.github.io/kontraxhub/#/contracts) to register your package.

 ## Interaction